louisds/Machine-Learning/1-Classical-Supervised-Learning/Logistic-Regression/README.md

 2. For a positive gradient, the loss goes down by decreasing $\beta$ (and vice versa), so update the weights in the opposite direction of the gradient.

-One full iteration over the whole training set is called an `epoch`.
+One full iteration over the whole training set is called an `Epoch`.
 Mathematically, the update procedure can be written as follows:

 $$
 \beta_j \leftarrow \beta_j - \eta \ \frac{\partial \mathcal{L}(\boldsymbol{\mathbf{x}, y,\beta})}